juancarlovieri/tlx-dark-theme/README.md

 You can find the error codes at the buttom of this README

-To toggle beta mode, click "enable beta"/"disable beta" on the top right corner of the screen.

 Any feedbacks are welcome :D

 **Update 21/09/20**:<br>- Added copy button to copy the samples.